ibrechin/illegalmoves.com/content/ontheroad.md

 ![](https://lh5.googleusercontent.com/--UseGdsJ6oU/UpSzRbnDp7I/AAAAAAAAEHY/2G0JTOFy2YM/s768/DSC01245.JPG)

 The tour ended in Nha Trang, which is a grotesque beach resort absolutely packed with Russian tourists.
 I had previously been fully aware that it was a terrible place, so I already had a bus ticket out of there booked that would leave a few hours after I arrived.
 My destination was Hoi An, where I intended to relax after three days in the saddle.
 Hoi An turned out to be a pretty good place for that, with its beautiful Old Town, an area of old Chinese houses and shops by the river.
-Of course all of these lovely old buildings are now restaurants, souvenir shops or tailors, but such is the force of the tourist industry.
+Of course all of these lovely old buildings are now restaurants, souvenir shops, or tailors, but such is the force of the tourist industry.
 It still looks pretty by night.

 ![](https://lh4.googleusercontent.com/-Doa-5ADmyLE/UpU4I4m3G4I/AAAAAAAAEOs/GhKI_Sazm50/s768/DSC01388.JPG)